 SCCM Upgrade Strategy – SCCM Release Management Process

-When you don’t have a development environment, you can upgrade the pre-prod (staging) environment with SCCM fast ring.
-Once the pre-prod environment is upgraded successfully, wait for SCCM slow ring release to upgrade the production environment.
+Once the pre-prod environment is upgraded successfully, wait for SCCM slow ring release to boost the production environment.

 (Define SCCM Upgrade Strategy)

 |Ring 0 – Preview||SCCM CB TP (Technical Preview) versions||Every month (Isolated personal SCCM) + 2 Days|

 |Ring 1 – Dev||SCCM CB Prod Version (CMCB) – Fast Ring||CMCB Prod Version Fast Ring Release + 1 Week|

 |Ring 2 – Pre-Prod (Staging) Infra||SCCM CB Prod Version – Slow Ring||CMCB GA Slow Ring Release Date + 1 Week|

 |Ring 3 – Pre- Prod – Client Upgrade||SCCM CB Prod Version – Slow Ring||CMCB GA Slow Ring Release Date + 2 Weeks|